On time-inconsistent extended mean-field control problems with common noise: Time-inconsistent LQ Extended MFC Problems

-Notably, the obtained equilibrium strategy is independent of the discount function $\lambda$, and it is linear in terms of the wealth variable $x$.
-Moreover, in the scenario when $x<\bar{\mu}$ that the current wealth performance is lower than the conditional mean, the larger volatility $\theta_0$ of common noise leads to lower equilibrium portfolio in the risky asset.
+In addition, $(U,W)$ are explicitly given by $U(t;t)=(\theta(t)^2+\theta_0^2(t))\Lambda(t;t)>0$ and $W(t;t)=\theta^{2}(t)\Lambda(t;t)>0$.
+Therefore, the feedback function of the closed-loop equilibrium strategy is { } Notably, the obtained equilibrium strategy is linear in terms of the wealth variable $x$.
+Moreover, in the scenario when $x<\bar{\mu}$ that the current wealth performance is lower than the conditional mean, the larger volatility $\theta_0$ of common noise leads to lower equilibrium portfolio in the risky asset. }